Polka Dots: A Mini History of the Forever Flirty Print

 Image credit: Wikipedia

-Long before influencer culture, Minnie made the polka dot look her whole thing and brought dots into the realm of mass pop culture and childhood nostalgia while looking fab doing it.
+Long before influencer culture, Minnie made the polka dot look her whole thing and cemented dots in the mass pop culture hall of fame (while looking fab doing it.)

 Your Favourite 1950s Starlet